ey242/KiVA/README.md

 As outlined in our paper, we test additional prompt settings (instruction prompting, reflection prompting, code prompting and in-context learning) for KiVA.
 You can find the scripts for these attempts under the chat_systems_supp_prompting folder.

+## Model Data

+We provide full output responses and scores of GPT4 (in both single-image and multi_image settings), LLaVA and MANTIS for KiVA and Kiva-adults under model_data.
+See gpt4_multi_image_extrapolation and gpt4_single_image_extrapolation for results on the non-verbal visual extrapolation task only.

 ## Human Data

 We provide scores and reaction times of child and adult participants for KiVA (KiVA_children and KiVA_adults); scores and response times of adult participants for KiVA-adults (KiVA-adults_adults) under human_data.
 Participant identifiers are removed for confidentiality.